gashley3384/engr3/README.md

 ### Reflection

 This assignment wasn't very difficult, I managed to get it done in one class period, and the code was extremely simple.
 I had a slight hiccup when confusing the way if statements are written for the arduino with the way they are written for circuitpython, but I used another assignment to figure it out.
+I learned how to use an IR sensor effectively, and it didn't require much work.